tvelingkar/rosa-starterkit/content/SetupPostgres.md

 ### 10 - Start creating the Operator using StarterKit

-This tutorial explains creating an Ansible Operator from the Kubernetes setup provided out of the box with this Lab.
+This tutorial explains creating an Ansible Operator from the Postgresql DB and Application we jsut setup.
 Open the StarterKit UI.
+Click **Create New Operator** button.
 ![CreateOperator1](../_images/CreateOperator1.png)

 ### 11 - Select the Method of creating Operator